-Submissions are solicited in three areas of interest, and will be reviewed and selected by a Program Committee comprised of distinguished representatives from the R&E community.
-Talks will be scheduled on Tuesday, Wednesday, and Thursday (see the General Session page for more scheduling details).
+Submissions were solicited in three areas of interest, and are being reviewed and selected by a Program Committee comprised of distinguished representatives from the R&E community.
+Talks are scheduled on Tuesday, Wednesday, and Thursday (see the Program page for more scheduling details).

 The Internet2 community has spent several years contemplating a shared ecosystem of infrastructure, services and collaboration to support leading research and academic collaborations.
 As regional collaborators and Internet2 get closer to realizing those ideas, the R&E community has a unique opportunity to think broadly about the services, architecture, and technology approaches that will take us through the next 10 years.
 The time has come to flesh out these notions.